Safe farm visits

 Visiting farms can be great fun for the whole family but contact with farm animals carries a risk of catching infections from some bugs they carry naturally.

-You can reduce this risk by washing hands thoroughly with soap and warm water after contact with animals and before eating and drinking.
+You can reduce this risk by washing hands thoroughly with soap and warm water after contact with animals or their environment.
+Always wash hands before eating and drinking on farm visits.
 Hand gel or wipes are not a substitute for washing hands.

-If you or anyone in your group are sick or have diarrhoea within two weeks of visiting a farm contact your GP or call NHS 111.
-For more information about safe farm visits, see the UK Gov website.
+If you or anyone in your group is sick or has diarrhoea within two weeks of visiting a farm contact your GP or call NHS 111.
+For more information about safe farm visits, see the UK Health Security Agency blog.

 Types of infection

-Cryptosporidiosis and Escherichia coli (E. coli) are some of the common bugs you can pick up when you visit a farm.
+Cryptosporidiosis and Escherichia coli (E. coli) and Salmonella are some of the common bugs you can pick up when you visit a farm.

 Preventing the spread of infection